Blqtent/jackc/README.md

 [The Elements of Computing Systems][8] and on the website [www.nand2tetris.org][7].

-This document is an unofficial sepcification with a python reference implementation of a Jack compiler.
+This document is an unofficial specification with a python reference implementation of a Jack compiler.

 Status of this document
 -----------------------